|

 French respect other people’s noise levels, especially when at restaurants.
 You will notice that most French speak quietly at the cafes and restaurants, but most tourists are loud.
 Try to be aware of your surroundings, and do not be surprised if you are even asked politely to speak a little quieter not to disturb others.

-Riding the Metro in Paris is one of the cleanest, fastest, and comfortable ways to get around the city other than walking.
-It has been voted as one of the best public transportation systems globally for a reason.
+Riding the Metro in Paris is one of the cleanest, fastest, and most comfortable ways to get around the city other than walking.
+For this reason, it has been voted one of the best public transportation systems globally.

-Using the Paris metro may seem unclear at first, but it is effortless to get a handle on it once you look at the map and ride a few times.
-Metros will take you within a few minutes walk to anywhere in Paris.
-Skip Taxi and traffic on the streets.
+Using the Paris metro may seem unclear initially, but getting a handle on it is effortless once you look at the map and ride a few times.
+Metros will take you anywhere in Paris within a few minutes.
+Skip Taxis and traffic on the streets.

 12. Skip Takeout Coffee

-When you visit Paris, skip takeout coffee and have your hot drinks at the bakery or cafes.
-You may also find that most establishments do not make coffee to go in paper cups unless you visit Starbucks or its competitors.
+When visiting Paris, skip takeout coffee and have hot drinks at the bakery or cafes.
+You may also find that most establishments do not make coffee in paper cups unless you visit Starbucks or its competitors.
 Even Starbucks has relatively more sitting areas in Paris because the French enjoy their drinks sitting down.

 13. Wear Comfortable Shoes

-As mentioned above, the metro is a very convenient way to get around Paris, but do it on your feet if you want to feel the city.
+As mentioned above, tMetrotro is a very convenient way to get around Paris, but you can get there alone if you want to feel the city.
 It is the best way to discover cute streets and hidden cafes.
-Also, many attractions are within walking distance of each other, so make sure to wear comfortable shoes when exploring Paris.
+Also, many attractions are within walking distance of each other, so wear comfortable shoes when exploring Paris.

-Familiarize With Menu.
-While the French food is delicious, the menu could be confusing as some dishes are not easy to translate.
-Looking at the menu before arriving at the restaurants will make the experience more enjoyable.
+While the French food is delicious, the menu could be confusing as some dishes are challenging to translate.
+Looking at the menu before arriving at the restaurant will make the experience more enjoyable.

-Ask For Bill Yourself.
-Same as water, a check is not automatically brought to your table after your meal because it could mean a rude service.
+Like water, a check is not automatically brought to your table after your meal because it could mean rude service.
 Simply ask for your bill after your meal l’addition s’il vous plait.
-Remember, in Paris, you are expected to take your time when eating out, and waiters will not try to rush you by providing the unrequested bill.
+Remember, in Paris, you are expected to take your time eating out, and servers will not try to rush you by providing the unrequested bill.

-August is the sunniest month in Paris, and most businesses go on a vacation.
-You can find many shops and restaurants closed with a note on their doors “Be back in September, which certainly causes a longer waiting time to get into attractions, shops, or other eating places.
+August is the sunniest month in Paris, and most businesses go on vacation.
+Many shops and restaurants are closed with a note on their doors: “Be back in September, which certainly causes a longer waiting time to get into attractions, shops, or other eating places.

-On the brighter note, Paris in August is the best month to enjoy outdoor picnics, beach, movies, and strolling around.
-Whether you want to visit Paris in August depends on what you want to do there.
+On a brighter note, August is the best month to visit Paris for outdoor picnics, beach days, movies, and strolling around.
+Whether you want to see Paris in August depends on what you want to do there.

 Similar Posts